Optional AI Audio play:

 People want and need to participate in creating what’s next.
 As organizations, we need natural systems that help people to sense, adapt and experiment with things that really matter.
 Can we help them learn their way into the future?
 How can we create an environment where people feel they are a valued and contributing member of a community?
 It’s not about buy-in, it’s about participation.
 They have to be able to see their contribution matters and at the same time, have space to grow so they won’t be left behind.

-Q4: What’s the most important question managers should be asking employees?
+Bill: What’s the most important question leaders should ask employees?

 That doesn’t mean we use all possibilities, but we have more to work with before we begin a collaborative sorting process of which ones offer the best opportunities with the least downside.
 Now we’re getting somewhere…we’re germinating seeds for innovation and creating new solutions.
 Ask that lens-opening question.
 Whatever that looks like to you.
 It’s not only good for problem solving, but it’s also good for helping people to learn and grow.
 Allow them to figure something out.
 Or to learn on the fly.
 Or to just think about something from a looking outward perspective.

-Q6: What’s the most important question we can ask ourselves?
+Bill: What’s the most important question we should ask ourselves?

 For whatever reason, I realized the more I gave them, the more they asked.
 I just decided my new question was going to be, “What’s your real question?”
 I started asking people that because what I realized was a lot of times, they either hadn’t thought something through especially if they were encountering something for the first time.